alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-28-difference-between-sunnis-shiites.md

 ---
+group1: true
+hijri: Dhul-Hijjah 7, 1441
+lang: en
 layout: post
-title: "The difference between Sunnis and Shi'ah"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 8852, Question 1"
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 8852, Question 1
-category: [sects]
+summary: The differences between Ahl-us-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream) and the Shiites are major regarding Tawhid (Oneness of Allah), Prophecy, Imamah (leadership or governance) and more.
-tags: [alifta]
+tags:
-hijri: "Dhul-Hijjah 7, 1441"
-lang: en
+- alifta
+title: The difference between Sunnis and Shi'ah
 translation: false
-summary: "The differences between Ahl-us-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream) and the Shiites are major regarding Tawhid (Oneness of Allah), Prophecy, Imamah (leadership or governance) and more."
-group1: true
 ---

 ### Question: